ramellose/mako_docs/content/examples/ibd/data.md

 <pre><code>
 query = 'MATCH p=(:Family)--(:Taxon)--(:Metabolite)--(:Chemical_class {name: "Sphingolipids"}) RETURN p' results = driver.query(query)
-print(len(results))

-30

-query = 'MATCH p=(:Family)--(:Taxon)--(:Metabolite)--(:Chemical_class {name: "Bile acids, alcohols and derivatives"}) RETURN p' results = driver.query(query) print(len(results))
+query = 'MATCH p=(:Family)--(:Taxon)--(:Metabolite)--(:Chemical_class {name: "Bile acids, alcohols and derivatives"}) RETURN p' results = driver.query(query)

-78
 </pre></code>

-It looks like many of the sphingolipid associations are actually to taxa that do not have a family assignment.
-However, we can still take a closer look at the remaining taxa.
-We can make a quick barplot in Python to take a closer look at this.
+We can make a quick barplot in Python to take a closer look at the family assignments.
 The script below first extracts a list of Family assignments from the query output and then visualizes this.
 The family name is the first node returned by this pattern, so we use a list comprehension to get to these names.

 <pre><code>